akhorozov/using-moq/README.md

-# using-moq
+# Using Moq: A simple Guide to Mocking for .NET

-Using Moq: A simple Guide to Mocking for .NET
+Sample code for article CODE magazineMay/Jun 2023